 Our Innovation Showcase is a lively street fair-style exhibition featuring an array of local businesses, nonprofits, and other mission-based organizations that are changing the way we live and do business in the Northwest.
 The series provides a platform for these organizations to share their work and create connections — all to the beat of Portland’s best independent musical acts.
-Learn more about securing a table in the showcase — we can work with budgets of all sizes.

 Food & Drinks